The "Tree of Life" by Charles Darwin,

 Phylogeny, and what drives the proliferation of species"

 "Phylogeny" is a study of how species of life are related -- the genealogy of species.
-A main concept found in the theory evolution is that, at any time in the past, species developed from older species as a result of natural selection driven by environmental stressors and perhaps by other factors.
+A main concept found in the theory of evolution is that, at any time in the past, species developed from earlier species as a result of natural selection influenced by environmental stressors, and by other factors.

-The use of a tree with a trunk and branches to symbolize the evolution of species a long history, dating from the start of the 19th century.
-Using this symbol, the first form of life is located at the bottom of the trunk.
+Using the image of a tree with a trunk and branches to symbolize the evolution of species has a long history.
+It dates from the start of the 19th century.
+Using this symbol, the earliest form of life is located at the bottom of the trunk.
 The branches symbolize the individual species as they first appeared in the biological record, and later developed into other related species.

 As Graham Lawton explained in his article "Uprooting Darwin's tree:"

 "Ever since Darwin, the tree has been the unifying principle for understanding the history of life on Earth.
-At is base is LUCA. the Last Universal Common Ancestor of all living things, and out of LUCA grows a trunk which splits again and again to create a vast, bifurcating tree.
+At is base is "LUCA." the Last Universal Common Ancestor of all living things, and out of LUCA grows a trunk which splits again and again to create a vast, bifurcating tree.
 Each branch represents a single species, branching points are where one species becomes two.
-Most branches eventually come to a dead end as species go extinct, but some reach right to the top -- these are living species.
+Most branches eventually come to a dead end as species go extinct, but some reach right to the top -- these are living species [present on Earth today].
 The tree is thus a record of how every species that ever lived is related to all others right back to the origin of life."
-1
+3

 Some early "trees of life" were:

-- 1809: Jean-Baptiste Lamarck published the first tree of life involving animals in his book Philosophie Zoologique.
+1809:5 Jean-Baptiste Lamarck (1744-1829) was an early French evolutionist.
+He published the first tree of life that involved animals in his book Philosophie Zoologique.
 It was an inverted tree with worms at the top and mammals -- including humans -- at the bottom.
 He did not believe that all life evolved from a single organism; he believed that different species could be grouped into separate parallel lines that evolved over time from simple to complex forms.